jtdaugherty/brick/README.md

 Please file bug reports as GitHub issues.
 For best results:

- - Include the versions of relevant software packages: `brick`, `ghc`, and `vty` will be the most important ones.
+ - Include the versions of relevant software packages: your terminal emulator, `brick`, `ghc`, and `vty` will be the most important ones.
 Even better, the output of `cabal freeze` would probably be helpful in making the problem reproducible.

  - Clearly describe the behavior you expected ...